-Many people wrongly assume that the elect will be in heaven forever; however, those in the first resurrection will rule the earth with Jesus for at least a thousand years during which the earth will become a place of peace and prosperity.
+Many people wrongly assume the elect will be in heaven forever; however, those in the first resurrection will rule the earth with Jesus for at least a thousand years during which the earth will become a place of peace and prosperity.
 One of the first major responsibilities for those in the first resurrection is to assist in the conversion of humanity, because God the Father and Jesus Christ want everyone to obtain salvation (1.Tim.2:4; 2.Pet.3:9).
-For this task, Christians are being trained and prepared through trials, tests, continual bible study, and prayer in order to grow in grace and knowledge, so that each will be able to fulfill an office of a king and a priest who will rule and teach God's truth to those who have never heard or understood the way to salvation.
+For this task, the Father's earthly children are being trained and prepared through trials, tests, continual study into the biblical record, practice of God's truth and law, and prayer in order to grow in grace and knowledge so that each will be able to fulfill an office of a king and a priest who will rule and teach God's truth to those who have never heard or understood the way to salvation.

 Those in the first resurrection (i.e., the elect of God) will be the examples, leaders, and teachers for the rest of humanity who have never had an opportunity for salvation.
 The elect are the ones who will teach the rest of humanity the way of God.